JuanmaCopia/lissa/INSTALL.md

 The `target` option indicates the class that contains the `main` method, that is, the entry point to perform the symbolic execution of the desired method.

 `heapsolving.symsolve.class` indicates the class that contains the finitization method (the method that defines the scopes for each of the classes and fields involved, in the way a finitization is defined by the `Korat` tool).
 The finitization takes as argument the provided `symbolic.scope`.
 Given that the instrumentation of `Java PathFinder` and `SymSolve` often collides and causes errors, we create a copy of the class containing the target program.
-That is, one of the classes is used by the main method (`target`) and the other is a duplicate that contains the finitization method required by `SymSolve` (`heapsolving.symsolve.class`). **PABLO: Are the `heapsolving.symsolve.class` and `heapsolving.symsolve.predicate` needed for the approaches that do not rely on `SymKorat`?**
+That is, one of the classes is used by the main method (`target`) and the other is a duplicate that contains the finitization method required by `SymSolve` (`heapsolving.symsolve.class`).

-All the case studies contains a "Harness" class, with the name ```<ClassName>Harness.java```.
-In this class, we simply manage the initial structure according to the specified heap solving technique.
-For example, if the DRIVER technique is being used, we call the driver's structure generator. **PABLO: Esto no se entiende.
-Hasta acá parecía que target tenía el main, y por lo tanto para mi el harness era el main.
-Hay que explicar mejor la relación entre `target` que dice arriba que tiene el `main` y harness.
-Ahora que llegue hasta el final me confunde mas esto porque si entendi bien no hay que definir un harness para correr LISSA.
-Si es para las otras tecnicas solamente hay que aclararlo.**
+`heapsolving.symsolve.predicate` indicates the name of the method to be used as precondition for the SymSolve based techniques.
+Both `heapsolving.symsolve.class` and `heapsolving.symsolve.predicate` are needed for all lazy initialization based techniques.
+That is, all the assessed techniques except for `DRIVER`.
+This is because we use SymSolve's finitization method to define the bounds for the Lazy Initialization steps.

+Given that the techniques `DRIVER` and `IFREPOK` require a special harness to be provided, e.g, `DRIVER` needs a method building structures using insertion routines, all the case studies contains a "Harness" class, with the name `<ClassName>Harness.java`.
+The purpose of this class is to execute the appropriate harness according to the technique.
+(The other studied heap solving strategies don't require any harness, just a symbolic instance of the input).

 ## Running LISSA on a user provided method